jgkawell/ai-class-projects/README.md

 # AI Class Projects
-My programming assignments for CS470 Artificial Intelligence during the spring of 2018.
+My programming assignments for CS470 Artificial Intelligence during the spring of 2018 at Samford University.

 ## Descriptions of each program: